leonchen13/leonchen.github.io/about/index.md

 ---

 # Me
 My name is Leon Chen.
-I am currently a graduate student at Georgia Insitute of Technology major in Aerospace Engineering.
+I am currently a graduate student at Georgia Insitute of Technology major in Aerospace Engineering with research focus on modeled base system engineering in space habitat design and in space vehicle design, and satellite constellation optimization.

 Education